Arlo Pro vs. Arlo Pro 2 Home Security CamerasBy - 12/02/2018

 In addition to integrating with its own products, services, and accessories, Netgear Arlo cameras work with third-party devices.

-All three wire-free cameras (Arlo, Arlo Pro, and Arlo Pro 2) work with the Alexa Skill.
+All four wire-free cameras (Arlo, Arlo Pro, Arlo Pro 2, and Ultra) work with the Alexa Skill.
 The Alexa Skill is not compatible with all Alexa devices.
 Currently, it is only compatible with Alexa devices that have a screen including:

 - Echo Show